This material may be copied only for noncommercial classroom teaching purposes, and only if this source is clearly cited.

 The International Commission on Stratigraphy: http://www.stratigraphy.org/

-Also, (same site): Time Scale Chart and Timescale comparison charts (to scale - 1937-2004) - These are useful to show changes in the Time Scale Charts over the past 50 years.
-These are also shown in the PowerPoint presentation for this lesson, slides 48-50.
+Also, (same site): Time Scale Chart and Timescale comparison charts (to scale - 1937-2004).
+These are useful to show changes in the Time Scale Charts over the past 50 years.
+[These charts may no longer be available online, but they are shown in the PowerPoint presentation for this lesson, slides 48-50.]

 |There are several excellent articles on transitional fossil series and the proper use of phylogenetic trees and cladograms, all in the June 2009 issue of Evolution Education & Outreach Online.
 They are written by professional scientists, but in relatively non-technical language for use by teachers and students.
 They are freely accessible and downloadable.
 For reviews and access information, CLICK HERE.|